sta199-02-fall2021/project-fall-2021-group-3-1-final_project/README.md

 Loading in our data:

 Here's the link to our data csv and how to load them in.
+The links to the data is also in the Data folder in our repo.

 billboard <-
   readr::read_csv('https://raw.githubusercontent.com/rfordatascience/tidytuesday/master/data/2021/2021-09-14/billboard.csv')